Women, Theology, and Ministry

 Barbara Day Miller, Assistant Dean of Worship and Music

-Teresa L. Fry Brown, Professor of Homiletics; Director of Black Church Studies
+Teresa L. Fry Brown, Bandy Professor of Preaching

 Susan E. Hylen, Associate Professor of New Testament